Irving Goff

-Irving Goff (1911 - 17 May 1989) was a member of the Communist Party USA and the Abraham Lincoln Battalion, a unit that volunteered to fight during the Spanish Civil War for the Popular Front.
+Irving Goff (August 29, 1911 – May 17, 1989) was a member of the Communist Party USA and the Abraham Lincoln Battalion, a unit that volunteered to fight during the Spanish Civil War for the Popular Front.
 During World War II, he was a member of the American Office of Strategic Services, and was instrumental in setting up guerrilla units working behind enemy lines in North Africa and Italy.
 His exploits as a guerrilla in Spain are considered to be the inspiration for Ernest Hemingway's novel For Whom the Bell Tolls.

-Biography
+Early life

-Irving Goff's parents, of Jewish origin, emigrated from Odessa, Ukariane to New York City in 1900.
+Irving Goff was born on August 29, 1911.
+His parents, of Jewish origin, emigrated from Odessa, Ukraine to New York City in 1900.
 He grew up in the streets of Brooklyn and Long Island.
 He was a premier body builder (famous as the "Adonis" of Coney Island's Muscle Beach) and worked as an adagio dancer and professional acrobat before becoming an organiser for the Communist party in New York.